someengineering/resoto.com/blog/2022/05-17-a-walk-in-the-graph/index.md

 // highlight-end
 ```

-Resoto allows for walking not only one step but multiple steps.
-You can define a specific number of steps to walk (e.g. `-[4]->` walk exactly 4 steps outbound) and a range of steps (e.g. `<-[2:3]-` walk inbound and return everything during step 2 and 3).
-You can even specify the range as unlimited (e.g. `-[2:]->` walk outbound and return everything from step 2 and later), which would traverse the graph to the root or leaf, depending on the direction of the walk.
+Resoto allows for traverseing not only one step but multiple steps.
+You can define a specific number of steps to traverse (e.g. `-[4]->` traverse exactly 4 steps outbound) and a range of steps (e.g. `<-[2:3]-` traverse inbound and return everything during step 2 and 3).
+You can even specify the range as unlimited (e.g. `-[2:]->` traverse outbound and return everything from step 2 and later), which would traverse the graph to the root or leaf, depending on the direction of the traverse.

-The following search will select all DigitalOcean VPCs and then walk the graph outbound, returning all nodes that can be reached starting from the VPC up to two steps.
+The following search will select all DigitalOcean VPCs and then traverse the graph outbound, returning all nodes that can be reached starting from the VPC up to two steps.
 This list would never include snapshots since snapshots can not be reached in two steps starting from the VPC.

 ![VPC 2 steps](img/vpc_2_steps.svg)